niklasf/python-chess/README.rst

 Introduction
 ------------

+python-chess is a pure Python chess library with move generation and validation and handling of common formats.
 This is the scholars mate in python-chess:

 .. code:: python